 I'd love to know what people will be playing in thousands of years' time.
 It almost certainly won't be chess.
 It probably won't be anything we can think of right now.

-I already mentioned [an error occurred while processing this directive] Zillions, and that's what I use most of the time.What do you think the role of computers will be for chess in the future?
+I already mentioned Zillions of Games, and that's what I use most of the time.What do you think the role of computers will be for chess in the future?

 I think there will always be people who play computers at chess (or whatever game takes its place in the future).
 If computer chess players continue to get better and better, that will just drive the best human players to get better to try and match or beat them.
 If computer players ever get so good they can beat human players all the time no matter what the circumstances, then playing computers at chess will probably be banned so the top human players don't lose face.
 Mind you, when computers are truly as intelligent as us, they'll probably be just as bad at chess as I am.Do you have any advice for people that want to design chess variants, or other board games?